RachaelInnes/deep-learning-challenge/README.md

 Epochs:100
 Batch: 320

-Rationale: This model was used to create a baseline and uses the general prinicples for this type of maachine
+Rationale: This model was used to create a baseline and uses the general prinicples for this type of maachine learning model.
+The

 ## Evaluation of the model: